kjunnarkar/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express can provide server-side routing capability by allowing the developer to break the application into multiple request handlers for each URL and HTTP method combination.
+Another thing I learned is that Express is middleware which allows the developer to extend features that are already provided by the basic Express framework.
+For example, a developer can partition the code into smaller, more manageable modules and write custom and error handling middleware for specific route handlers.

 - [ ] Describe Middleware?

+Middleware is software that lies between an operating system and the applications that run on the OS.
+Middleware provides services to software applications that are beyond the capabilities of the OS.
+Middleware enables communication and data management between applications and other tools or databases.

 - [ ] Describe a Resource?

+A resource in Express is basically an object that a developer passes to the Express middleware.
+This could be the body that is required for the HTTP method.
+The resource could also be the object that is returned from the Express middleware.
+For example, a resource object is returned as a promise from the database after a HTTP request has been made to the database.

 - [ ] What can the API return to help clients know if a request was successful?

+The API can return a message, along with a status code informing the client that the requested HTTP method was in fact successful.
+The messages should be precise and used for error handling as well as for successful requests.

 - [ ] How can we partition our application into sub-applications?

+Express middleware allows for the larger application to be broken up into smaller modules.
+These modules can be divided by the type of route handlers or HTTP methods that would be requested.
+For example, a developer can have route handlers that handle messages placed into a separate URL and Router file that handles HTTP methods that are specific to these messages.
+By dividing the application into sub-applications or modules, the developer has better control and organization of the API's and route handlers.

 ## Minimum Viable Product